- Civil Engineering Design

 - Convert Exist.
 Services to Underground

-Eastern Sierra Engineering (ESE) is currently under contract to provide professional design services to Holliday Development for the Truckee Railyard Project.
-The Railyard Project will redevelop approximately fifty acres of land historically occupied by the Union Pacific Railroad (UPRR) and the lumber mill.
-The development will create an eastern extension of Downtown Truckee including residential, retail, movie theatre, and restaurants.
-A diverse team of engineers, planners, and architects have been assembled to make this project a reality.
+ESE provided professional design services to Holliday Development for the Truckee Railyard Project.
+The Railyard Project redeveloped approximately fifty acres of land historically occupied by the Union Pacific Railroad (UPRR) and the lumber mill.
+The development created an eastern extension of Downtown Truckee including residential, retail, movie theater, and restaurants.
+A diverse team of engineers, planners, and architects made this project a reality.
 ESE is the civil engineering firm responsible for the utility and roadway infrastructure design of this multi-phased project.

 The preliminary design included coordination with the developer, architects and the Town of Truckee (Town) to complete the Railyard Master Plan.
 Preliminary design work for roadways and utilities was necessary to coordinate this multi-phase project.
 Adequate parking and snow storage for the development was analyzed to ensure adequate facilities were provided.
-Preliminary design of the sewer and water facilities concluded a new connection to East River Street for both sewer and water was required for build-out, although, the connection would not be required for the first phase of the project.
-ESE has submitted a Tentative Map and received Artist Lofts development application approval.
+Preliminary design of the sewer and water facilities concluded a new connection to East River Street for both sewer and water was required for build-out.